microsoft/TypeScript-Website/packages/documentation/copy/en/declaration files/Deep Dive.md

 oneline: "How do d.ts files work, a deep dive"
 ---

-# Definition File Theory: A Deep Dive
+## Declaration File Theory: A Deep Dive

 Structuring modules to give the exact API shape you want can be tricky.
 For example, we might want a module that can be invoked with or without `new` to produce different types, has a variety of named types exposed in a hierarchy, and has some properties on the module object as well.

-By reading this guide, you'll have the tools to write complex definition files that expose a friendly API surface.
+By reading this guide, you'll have the tools to write complex declaration files that expose a friendly API surface.
 This guide focuses on module (or UMD) libraries because the options here are more varied.

 ## Key Concepts

-You can fully understand how to make any shape of definition by understanding some key concepts of how TypeScript works.
+You can fully understand how to make any shape of declaration by understanding some key concepts of how TypeScript works.

 ### Types